Draya Michele Flaunts Her Curvy Body In Multiple Purple Bikinis For Latest Update

 “The middle row,” social media star Amra Reyes commented.

-“Omg love!!!!!!!” a female follower wrote while adding several purple-heart emoji.
+“Omg love!!!!!!!” a female follower wrote while adding several purple heart emoji.

 “A dude gotta [be] mad if he let this BEAUTY get away,” an admirer added.